1011-1-000/SQLBatis/docs/cli.rst

 Define a Model
 --------------
-SQLBatis also can mapping the model to the table in the database, but there are some rules that we need to follow, Let's define a Model first::
+SQLBatis can mapping the model to the table in the database, but there are some rules that we need to follow, Let's define a Model first::

     from sqlalchemy import Column, Integer, String